X-Siro/puppet_exporter/README.md

 Labels `puppetserver` and `environment` are taken from puppet.conf file.

-This is a partial implementation of a ruby exoprter https://github.com/voxpupuli/puppet-prometheus_reporter/
+This is a partial implementation of a ruby exoprter https://github.com/voxpupuli/puppet-prometheus_reporter/ There is a grafana dashbord for puppet-prometheus-reporter https://grafana.mgs.local/d/rYeycUNMz/puppet-report?orgId=1

 ## Build